anyscale/templates/templates/fine-tune-llm_v2/README.md

 Note: LoRA weights will also be stored in path s3://anyscale-data-cld-id/org_id/cloud_id/artifact_storage/lora_fine_tuning under meta-llama/Llama-2-7b-chat-hf:sql:12345 bucket.
 ```

-You can specify this URI as the [dynamic_lora_loading_path](../endpoints_v2/examples/lora/DeployLora.ipynb#setup-lora-model-deployment) in the llm serving template, and then query the endpoint.
+You can specify this URI as the dynamic_lora_loading_path ([docs](https://docs.endpoints.anyscale.com/preview/examples/deploy-llms/#more-guides) in the llm serving template, and then query the endpoint.

 Note: Model IDs follow the format `{base_model_id}:{suffix}:{id}`